fairdirect/foodrescue-app/README.md

     If you have to install Kirigami 5.68.0 manually, choose the corresponding commit `f47bf906` ([source](https://invent.kde.org/frameworks/kirigami/-/tags)).
 Avoiding a higher version can be necessary if it does not build with your system's Qt libraries otherwise.

+    Note that KDE Kirigami is a lightweight library independent of the KDE Plasma desktop environment – it has no dependencies beyond Qt, and you don't need KDE Plasma installed to use it or develop for it.

-3. **Install Qt 5.12.0 or up to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
+4. **Install Qt 5.12.0 or up to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
 Under Ubuntu this is installed automatically as a [dependency of Kirigami](https://launchpad.net/ubuntu/focal/amd64/libkf5kirigami2-5/5.68.0-0ubuntu2).
 Ubuntu 20.04 LTS provides Qt 5.12.5 while Ubuntu 19.10 provides Qt 5.12.4 ([see](https://reposcope.com/package/qt5-default)).

     In principle, you could also install Qt 5.13 or higher.
 Qt 5.13 or higher for desktop Linux applications as installed here works fine out of the box.
 However, it is advisable to keep the Qt versions for desktop Linux and Android the same to avoid surprises.
 And when installing Qt 5.13 or higher for Android, additional steps will be needed, as detailed in chapter [5.4.
 Android Development Setup](#54-android-development-setup) below.

-4. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already:
+5. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already:

     ```
     sudo apt install libqt5gamepad5-dev libqt5opengl5-dev libqt5sensors5-dev libqt5serialport5-dev libqt5svg5-dev libqt5websockets5-dev libqt5x11extras5-dev libqt5xmlpatterns5-dev qtbase5-dev qtbase5-dev-tools qtdeclarative5-dev qtdeclarative5-dev-tools qtlocation5-dev qtpositioning5-dev qtquickcontrols2-5-dev qtscript5-dev qttools5-dev qttools5-dev-tools qtwayland5-dev-tools qtxmlpatterns5-dev-tools